 Unfair Treatment at Work in the UK

-By April Harrington.
+By April Harrington

 We would like to believe that nobody feels unfairly treated at work, but sadly, this is not the case and problems arise.
-It is important for you to track and resolve this as if it isn’t, can lead to discrimination cases and decreases workforce motivation or performance.
+It is important for you to track and resolve this as if it isn’t, can lead to discrimination cases and decrease workforce motivation or performance.

-Because drops in performance can hurt your profits, you should do everything in your power to keep your staff performing.
 Some things are unavoidable, such as illness, but having a fairly treated workforce and working hours is something you can control.

 Let’s look at what counts as unfair treatment, why it can lead to employment tribunals, employment rights, and how to handle unfair treatment at work in the right way.